-Use this feature to enable the enhanced C-State of the CPU.
+Use this feature to enable or disable C1E, which is a power saving feature for the CPU.
+C1E drops the frequency and voltage of the CPU to reduce power usage when the system is idle.
 The options are Disabled and Enabled.